defi-wonderland/specs/specs/interop/shared-lockbox.md

 #### `SuperchainConfig`

-This contract will be updated to manage and keep track the dependency graph.
+This contract will be updated to manage and keep track of the dependency graph.
 It will be queried as the source of truth to get which chains are part of the Superchain.
 It assumes the role of a `dependencyManager` per `SystemConfig` contract involved.
 It will also allow to add a chain to the op-governed cluster and update each chain’s dependency set.

-**Interface and properties**
+##### **Interface and properties**

 The `SuperchainConfig` contract will add the following storage layout and function:

 **`SHARED_LOCKBOX`**

 - An immutable address pointing to the `SharedLockbox` contract.
-- This address MUST immutable because there's only one `SharedLockbox` for each cluster.
+- This address MUST be immutable because there's only one `SharedLockbox` for each cluster.

 **`systemConfigs`**